You are currently viewing 5 Best Yamaha Acoustic Guitars Under $500 in 2023 – Buyer’s Guide

 Pros:

-• Super comfortable to play due to the light body and short scale.
+• Very comfortable due to small-sized body and thin neck

 Cons: